- Student Life Menu

-Resident Directors.
-Resident Directors are designated hearing officers for the residence halls and adjudicate all but the most serious of residence hall incidents.
-Resident Directors are empowered to determine responsibility and assign sanctions.
+Judicial Officers.
+The Resident Director, Assistant Director of Residence Life and Jefferson Community College Judicial Officers are designated hearing officers for the residence halls and adjudicate all residence hall incidents.
+They are empowered to determine responsibility, assign sanctions and hear appeals.

-Office of the Vice President for Students.
-The Vice President for Students (or designee) adjudicates the most serious of residence hall incidents, where college conduct regulations are also violated.
-The Vice President for Students may impose sanctions for the residence halls and the college simultaneously.
+Dean of Students.
+The Dean of Students (or designee) adjudicates and hears appeals of the most serious of residence hall incidents, where college conduct regulations are also violated.
+The Dean of Students may impose sanctions for the residence halls and the college simultaneously.

 - Refer the incident to a Campus Hearing Officer for adjudication of the incident.